jamesmalin/ai-calc/README.md

-# ai-calc
+# AI-CALC: Token Price Calculator for GPT and OpenAI Models

-A comprehensive price calculator for token-based AI models.
-Automatically calculate and summarize the total cost of all AI API calls in your script, providing a detailed output after execution.
+Easily calculate and summarize the total cost of AI API calls for models like GPT-3, GPT-4, and Amazon Bedrock with AI-CALC.
+This tool provides detailed cost estimates for OpenAI and AWS AI models, helping you manage token usage costs effectively.

 ## Installation